carbon-language/carbon-lang/docs/design/README.md

 > -   Proposal
 >     [#553: Generics details part 1](https://github.com/carbon-language/carbon-lang/pull/553)

-### Associated types
+### Associated constants

-An associated type is a type member of an interface whose value is determined by the implementation of that interface for a specific type.
+An associated constant is a member of an interface whose value is determined by the implementation of that interface for a specific type.
 These values are set to compile-time values in implementations, and so use the [`:!` generic syntax](#checked-and-template-parameters) inside a